A simple method for detection and quantitative estimation of deep levels in a barrier layer of AlGaN/GaN HEMT structures by analysis of light induced threshold voltage shift: Results and discussion

 \subsection{Pulsed current-voltage measurement}

-Finally, to confirm the validity of the proposed method, we performed the pulsed current (I)-voltage (V) measurement for the AlGaN/GaN HEMT structures A and B, as shown in Fig. 8.
+Finally, to evaluate independently the quality of the investigated epi layer HEMT structures, we performed the pulsed current (I)-voltage (V) measurement, as shown in Fig. 10.
 The pulsed I–V measurements were performed under the quiescent gate and drain voltage ($V_{Gsq}$, $V_{Dsq}$) of (0 V, 0 V) "without off-stress" and (–5 V, 50 V) "with off-stress".
-In the case of structure A, reduction of the drain current ($I_{ds}$) around the knee voltage by applying off-stress was observed (Fig. 8(a)).
-However, in the case of structure B, the drain current is almost the same with and without off-stress (Fig. 8(b)).
-It is obvious that these data well correlate with photo-assisted C-V results from Fig. 7.
-In particular, the structure A (on SiC) exhibits much larger $\Delta V_{AlGaN}$ and $I_{ds}$ reduction than structure B. Nevertheless, it is obviously impossible to conclude from these data that deep levels excited in the AlGaN layer by 430 nm illumination are the reason of current collapse in the structure A. These data rather show that the proposed method reasonably estimates quality of the AlGaN layer.
+In the case of structure A, reduction of the drain current ($I_{ds}$) around the knee voltage by applying off-stress was observed (Fig. 10(a)).
+However, in the case of structure B, the drain current is almost the same with and without off-stress (Fig. 10(b)).

+In the early reports, the current collapse effect was attributed to the carbon related acceptors\cite{K22L,K22a,K22b} or heating effects\cite{K23a}.
+However, in our case, it is more likely that the observed current collapse (in structure A) is caused by the Fe related traps (for example, Fe$_{Ga}$ acceptor state) since the investigated HEMT structures were grown with Fe doped GaN buffer layers (see Fig. 8).
+The Fe related traps are located around 0.6 eV from CB as it was experimentally found by Horita et al\cite{K13} and Kruszewski et al\cite{K14}.
+Our method does not provide information about such traps; it mainly determines the traps located around the midgap (or VB).
+Nevertheless, from the pulsed I-V measurements characteristics (Fig. 10) we can clearly say that the structure B (on GaN) exhibits much better quality (lower trap concentration) than the structure A (on SiC) which is in accordance with the results obtained from our method (see Fig. 9).